Bring Girls on the Run to your School or Community!

 No. Sites can choose to participate in just one season or both!
 Registration takes place in the two months leading up to the season, unless otherwise requested by the site.

 Having at least one coach who is affiliated with the site (i.e. teachers, parents, administrators) makes a tremendous difference in the quality of the coaches' and the girls' experiences.
 If, however, a site is not able to identify two coaches, Girls on the Run will do everything possible to recruit coaches from within the community to lead a team.
-We expect to complete our coach recruitment and selection process by February 2017.

 What is the cost of the program?
 Are scholarships available?